Deggingen: History

 The House of Helfenstein ruled Deggingen until it went extinct in 1627.
 Deggingen and the town of Reichenbach im Täle were annexed by the Kingdom of Württemberg when, in 1806, the Lordship of Wiesensteig was mediatized to them.
 The two towns were assigned to Oberamt Wiesensteig until 1810, when they were reassigned to Oberamt Göppingen.
 That district was reorganized as Landkreis Göppingen, which retained Deggingen and Reichenbach im Täle.
 The two towns expanded dramatically after World War II, though Reichenbach im Täle's growth tapered off by the end of the 1960s.
 Reichenbach im Täle was incorporated into Denningen in 1975.

 Geography

-The municipality (Gemeinde) of Deggingen is found in the district of Göppingen, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
+The municipality (Gemeinde) of Deggingen is located in the district of Göppingen, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Deggingen is physically located in the upper Fils river valley, in the Filsalb region of the Middle Kuppenalb.
 Elevation above sea level in the municipal area ranges from a high of 777 m Normalnull (NN) to a low of 465 m NN.

 Portions of the Federally protected Galgenberg, Haarberg-Wasserberg, Northern slopes of the Swabian Jura, nature reserves are located in Deggingen's municipal area.

 Politics

 Deggingen has two boroughs (Ortsteile), Deggingen and Reichenbach im Täle, and five villages: Ave Maria, Berneck, Bierkeller, Gairen, and Nordalb.
-There are two abandoned villages found in the municipal area: Bogenweiler and Gerenberg.
-Deggingen is in an mutually-beneficial municipal association with the municipality of Bad Ditzenbach.
+In the municipal area are two abandoned villages: Bogenweiler and Gerenberg.
+Deggingen is in a mutually-beneficial municipal association with the municipality of Bad Ditzenbach.